Kootenay Economic Region Workforce Insights

 Employment Rate: Regional vs Local Patterns

-Employment rates show a moderate correlation (0.66) between regional and local levels.
-This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.
+Employment rates show a strong correlation (0.74) between regional and local levels.
+This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.

 Unemployment Rate: Regional vs Local Patterns